Here is our list of the top rated best dog clippers available

 The best options are the ones that are the most well-rounded with multiple benefits and scores of positive reviews.

-- Here is our list of the top rated dog clippers available
+- Here is our list of the top rated best dog clippers available

 - 1. Andis AGC Super 2-Speed Dog Clipper